-NOTE: The manual door locks will not lock or unlock 2 the liftgate.
+NOTE: The manual door locks will not lock or unlock the liftgate.

-- For personal security and safety in the event of an accident, lock the vehicle doors before you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the Key Fob from the vehicle and lock your vehicle.
-Unsupervised use of vehicle equipment may cause severe personal injuries or death.

-Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Allowing children in a vehicle unattended is dangerous for a number of reasons.
+- For personal security and safety in the event of a collision, lock the vehicle doors before you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the Key Fob from the vehicle and lock your vehicle.
+Unsupervised use of vehicle equipment may cause severe personal injuries or death. - Never leave children alone in a vehicle.
+Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.
-Do not leave the key fob in or near the vehicle, and do not leave the ignition in the in the ACC or RUN position.
+Do not leave the Key Fob in or near the vehicle, and do not leave the ignition in the in the ACC or RUN position.
 A child could operate power windows, other controls, or move the vehicle.